Topics Map > Human Resource System (HRS) > Benefits Administration

 When are COBRA Notices printed?

-Notices are printed, dated and mailed the day following “Election Date” and/or a “Deduction Begin Date” that is less than current date on the 'Enroll in Benefits' screens.
+Notices are printed, dated, and mailed the day following “Election Date” and/or a “Deduction Begin Date” that is less than current date on the 'Enroll in Benefits' screens.
 Please allow an extra day for holidays.
 The notices are available in Cypress the day they are generated and will be available for 3 months before being archived.
-If you need an archived COBRA Notice, please contact your Affinity Group.
+If you need an archived COBRA Notice, please contact UW Shared Services.

 Example of future dated COBRA Event: